nn1k4/fibonacci/README.md

 1. Open a terminal or command prompt and navigate to the project directory.

+2. If the `venv` directory doesn't exist in the project's root directory, create a virtual environment by running the following command:

+    ```
+    python -m venv venv
+    ```

-2. Activate the virtual environment by running the following command:
+3. Activate the virtual environment by running the following command:

     ```
     venv\Scripts\activate